Found! Light at the end of the tunnel

 Could next week be a positive turning point for the world?
 As the vaccine rollout expands and Donald Trump leaves the White House, many believe it marks the start of a brighter chapter.

-And in America, a year of turmoil and racial reckoning culminated in a riot at the Capitol which left politicians cowering in fear and five people dead.
+In America, a year of racial reckoning culminated in a riot at the Capitol.

 1. Covid-19.
-Herd immunity may already be slowing the course of the pandemic in Britain, according to scientists.
+Herd immunity may be slowing the course of the pandemic in Britain.

-A new study has revealed that contracting coronavirus provides 85% protection against reinfection – nearly as good as the Pfizer vaccine, and even better than the Oxford jab.
+Contracting coronavirus provides 85% protection against reinfection – nearly as good as the Pfizer vaccine, and better than the Oxford jab.

-Officially, 3.2 million people in the UK have tested positive so far – but one report this week estimates that one in five people in England have already been infected, equivalent to an astonishing 12.4 million people.
+In the UK, 3.2 million people have tested positive – estimates are that one in five in England has been infected, equivalent to 12.4 million people.

 2. Climate change.
-Good news is rare at climate conferences.
-But now China, the largest emitter of carbon dioxide, has shocked the world by pledging to become carbon neutral by 2060.
+China shocked the world by pledging to become carbon neutral by 2060.

-Meanwhile, in the US, greenhouse gas emissions declined by over 10% in 2020, the largest fall since World War Two.
+In the US, greenhouse gas emissions declined by over 10% in 2020.

-The clock has turned back even further in Britain.
-Satellite images show that woodland now covers as much of the country as it did in the Middle Ages.
+In Britain, images show that woodland covers as much of the country as in the Middle Ages.

-Next week, America’s allies will finally hear their telephones ring.
-On January 20th, the 78-year-old will replace Donald Trump as leader of the world’s most powerful country.
+3. World peace.
+On January 20th, Biden will replace Trump as leader of the world’s most powerful country.

 Good days ahead?

-Yes, say some.
+Yes.
 The nightmare is nearly over.
-For the first time, the vaccine presents a realistic route out of the coronavirus pandemic.
-With Donald Trump out of the White House, next week marks the start of a new era of civility and cooperation amongst global leaders.
-And as China commits to carbon neutrality, there is fresh hope the world can come together to finally end the climate crisis.
+The vaccine is a route out of the pandemic.
+With Trump out of the White House, next week is the start of a new era of civility amongst global leaders.
+As China commits to carbon neutrality, there is hope the world can end the climate crisis.

-No, say others.
-We need to be cautious.
-It would be foolish to pin all of our hopes on the vaccine – for now, scientists simply do not know if the jabs will do enough to prevent the spread of the disease.
-And Donald Trump may have finally agreed to a peaceful transition, but he will leave behind a bitterly divided country.
-A turning point may be coming one day, but it will not be next week.
+No. It would be foolish to pin our hopes on the vaccine – scientists do not know if the jabs will do enough to prevent spread.
+Donald Trump will leave behind a divided country.
+Change may be coming, but not next week.

 - Will 2021 be a better year than 2020?